 A powerful and stylish 15.6-inch laptop

-There have been some generous offers going of late for this popular Lenovo series.
-Both the 8GB or 12GB RAM options should run multiple reasonably-demanding standard applications at once.
-Drive sizes vary from 256GB to 1TB hard drives.
-There's a generous two year guarantee too if you buy from John Lewis.
+There have been some generous offers lately for this popular Lenovo laptop series.
+Any choice between the 4GB and 12GB RAM options should run multiple applications at once.
+Hard drive sizes vary from 256GB SSD to 1TB in regular form.
+Some options also include dedicated Nvidia GeForce GTX 940MX graphics.

 A great all-rounder laptop